 For sizing reference, our sunroom is 400 sq feet.
 It's not insulated (other than the ceiling) and the windows are aluminum.
 The windows themselves are absolutely horrible.
 Like, if you push on them, they would totally fall down.
 So, eventually, we need to make MAJOR improvements with the windows but that is a big budget item.

-Installing a Ductless Mini Split
+Installing a Ductless Mini Split Heat Pump

-Mitsubishi Mini Split or Pioneer Mini Split
+Mitsubishi Heat Pump or Pioneer Mini Split

 Our HVAC installer recommended a Mitsubishi mini split and specifically the 12000 BTU 23.1 Seer Wall Mounted Mini Split with Heat Pump.
 He doesn't sell them so it's not like he was getting a kickback on it but he felt like the Mitsubishi mini splits were the best.